MechanicalRock/mechanicalrock.github.io/_posts/2020-02-06-pwa-cache-me-if-you-can.markdown

 ### Cache me if you can

 Now you are ready to start caching the assets that matter to your use case.
+By using an effective caching strategy you can reduce subsequent load times.
+So instead of your request going over the network, the request can be retrieved from your local cache.
 It is worth noting that you can implement server-side or client-side caching.
 I will be focusing on client-side caching on the browser.

 Server-side caching would be useful in the following use case:
-You are implementing a car sales website, you know a customer is only interested in 4x4’s.
-You can cache images on the 4x4 page because you know that is where the user is going to go.
+You are implementing a house sales PWA.
+When the user selects their shortlist items you can have the main images cached because you know the user is going to want to look at their shortlist items.

 I used workbox for caching, to start using workbox I added the following to my sw.js file